California Preservation Foundation

 ______________________________

-Sarah Kozal, Sacramento
+Sarah Kozal, Los Angeles

 Sarah Kozal is an attorney at the California Independent System Operator, the electric grid and market operator for much of California and parts of Nevada.
 Her legal career has focused on the intersection of energy, land use, climate change, cultural resources, and Federal Indian law.
 Sarah has represented renewable energy developers, environmental groups, Native American tribes, and foreign states, both in local proceedings and international venues, including the Paris Climate Agreement negotiations.